odCat/gtypist/lessons/ktdvorak_abcd.typ

  :Upsetting gossip at the pageant had Stephanie and Gina sidestepping opponents *:LESSON11_D9
 I:(9)
-D:Pat goes sightseeing at the pagoda in Shanghai despite the gunshots at its apogee :The passage on Pegasus and the Aegean Sea upon page eight is a poignant adaptation :In hindsight Stonehenge suggests the indigenous geniuses had to depend on the sun and its phases :Daphne Stephenson has gone to Ghana and Ethiopia and Uganda to audiotape the distinguished singing *:LESSON11_D10
+D:Pat goes sightseeing at the pagoda in Shanghai despite the gunshots at its :The passage on Pegasus and the Aegean Sea upon page eight is a poignant :In hindsight Stonehenge suggests the indigenous geniuses had to depend on the :Daphne Stephenson has gone to Ghana and Ethiopia and Uganda to audiotape the *:LESSON11_D10
 I:(10)
-D:The Pope stood in position atop the highest point in Santiago as an aghast Angie Diego ingested peanuts G:E_LESSON11
+D:The Pope stood in position atop the highest point in Santiago as an aghast G:E_LESSON11

 *:S_LESSON12